GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/components/thread-list.md

 - `participantLimit`: The amount of participants fetched per thread.
 The default is 10.
 - `next`: The pagination token from the previous response to fetch the next page.

 All the parameters are customizable and you can change them according to your needs.
-The default values are a good comprimise between performance and user experience.
+The default values are a good compromise between performance and user experience.

 If you are using the `ChatThreadListVC` component, you don't need to worry about the `next` parameter, since pagination is handled for you.
 If not, you can use the `next` parameter from the previous response to fetch the next page of threads.